 We have worked with a wide range of lenders throughout the years and are very happy to work with your preferred lender!
 In the event that you do not have a preferred lender, we are more than happy to refer a few options.
 We work closely with a number of lenders that can perform and compete in today’s market.

 I know my budget for a home, what is the next step?

-Once we know the budget we can work with, we can start narrowing down what kind of homes fit your needs and wants.
+Once we know the budget we can start narrowing down what kind of homes fit your needs and wants, which takes place during the Buyers Consultation.
 This is a collaborative process between all the decision makers, not only the buyers but even children or parents helping with the purchase.
 Ideally, this happens in our office or a coffee shop where we can lay out the items you want in a home and openly discuss why each is important to have in your future home.

-We accomplish this by listing needs and wants and determining how important each item is by assigning it a value, usually between 1 – 5, where 1 is lowest priority.
+We accomplish this by listing needs & wants and determining how important each item is by assigning it a value, usually between 1 – 5, where 1 is highest in priority.

 Things to consider when developing your criteria: